joeymariano/new_viz/README.md

-New Viz
+*New Viz*
 ======
-Some ideas for visuals using an animation object in Processing.org
+Some ideas for visuals using an animation object in <a href="https://processing.org'>Processing.org</a>

+* Uses Classes for rectangles

+* creates animations from images generated with <a href="http://pelulamu.net/ibniz/'>IBNIZ</a>

 # Output =>